DZimo/tinyLanguageParser/README.md

 I assumed that program D is not valid as we have a buffer overflow, we try to access the 10th element and assign it which does not exist as we start from 0, we already have return 0 and i<0, so we have to assume that 0 is present as digit, and we start from 0.

+# MAIN
+Main method does not have parameters as described it is function and has the fixed declaration “int main().”

 # HOW IT WORKS ?
 I wrote a Lexer and Parser from scratch depending on the provided EBNF grammar for this Tiny Programming Language.